-Development 3
+Development

 Funding 3

 Intended Use 4

 1. Who should use the tool?
 4

-2. Waiting list management 4
+2. Waiting list management

 3. Clinical judgement and safety 4

-Tool Item Interpretation 5
+Tool Item Interpretation

 1. Emergencies 5

 2. Triage Items 5

 3. Score and recommended response time 6

 4. Further Information 7

 5. Comments 7

-Frequently Asked Questions 7
+Frequently Asked Questions

-References 8
+References

-Contact 8
+Contact

-Appendix: RUN-PC Triage Tool
+Appendix: RUN-PC Triage Tool 9

-© St Vincent's Hospital (Melbourne) Limited 2019
+© St Vincent's Hospital (Melbourne) Limited (SVHM) 2019

 The RUN-PC Triage Tool and User Manual are materials licensed under a Creative Commons Attribution 4.0 licence.
-You are free to re-use the materials under that licence, on the condition that: (a) you credit St Vincent's Hospital (Melbourne) Limited as author of the materials; (b) you do not commercialise the materials and (c) you do not produce derivative works from the materials.
+You are free to re-use the materials under that licence, on the condition that: (a) you credit SVHM as author of the materials; (b) you do not commercialise the materials (this includes making the materials available only to paying end users); and (c) you do not produce derivative works from the materials except with the written permission of SVHM.
+For avoidance of doubt, any translation of the materials requires the written permission of SVHM and use and dissemination of such translation will be subject to the same terms as are stated in this licence.